subaquatic-pierre/linux-tools/README.md

     ls -s originalfile linkedfile

-- this command create a soft symbolic link to the first file, the second file can be moved around anywhere and minipulated.
-When it is open it points to the original file. it is similar to a shortcut on Windows OS
+- This command create a soft symbolic link to the first file, the second file can be moved around anywhere and manipulated.
+When it is open it points to the original file.
+It is similar to a shortcut on Windows OS

 ##### Make new directory